openmc-dev/openmc/docs/source/methods/random_ray.rst

       areas typically have solutions that are highly effective at mitigating bias, error stemming from multigroup energy discretization is much harder to remedy.
-    - **Flat Source Approximation:**.
-In OpenMC, a "flat" (0th order) source approximation is made, wherein the scattering and fission sources within a cell are assumed to be spatially uniform.
+    - **Source Approximation:**.
+In OpenMC, a "flat" (0th order) source approximation is often made, wherein the scattering and fission sources within a cell are assumed to be spatially uniform.
 As the source in reality is a continuous function, this leads to bias, although the bias can be reduced to acceptable levels if the flat source regions are sufficiently small.
-      The bias can also be mitigated by assuming a higher-order source (e.g., linear or quadratic), although OpenMC does not yet have this capability.
+      The bias can also be mitigated by assuming a higher-order source such as the linear source approximation currently implemented into OpenMC.
       In practical terms, this source of bias can become very large if cells are large (with dimensions beyond that of a typical particle mean free path), but the subdivision of cells can often reduce this bias to trivial levels.